-Can cannabinoid drug used for nausea in chemotherapy relieve sleep apnea?June 21st, 2012 in Sleep apnea /
+Can cannabinoid drug used for nausea in chemotherapy relieve sleep apnea?June 21, 2012 in Medicine & Health / Sleep apnea

 (Medical Xpress) -- No drug treatments exist to treat sleep apnea, a disorder that affects more than 18 million Americans.
 Researchers at the University of Illinois at Chicago College of Nursing are working to change that.